What is the legal driving age in Canada?

 British Columbia 16 25 months

 • Obtain a learner’s permit and become a Novice Learner.
-When driving in this stage, you must be accompanied by a fully licensed driver.
+When driving in this stage, you must be accompanied by a fully licenced driver.

-• After 12 months with a learner’s permit and successfully passing a driving test, you graduate to Novice, Licensed Driver, and you can drive alone with restrictions (You can take the test after eight months if you complete a driving course).
+• After 12 months with a learner’s permit and successfully passing a driving test, you graduate as a Novice, licenced Driver, and you can drive alone with restrictions (You can take the test after eight months if you complete a driving course).

-• After 12 months with a novice license, you can take another road test to get a full license.
+• After 12 months with a novice licence, you can take another road test to get a full licence.

-To start driving in PEI, you must be at least 16 years old which has three stages in their graduated licensing program.
+To start driving in Prince Edward Island you must be at least 16 years old which has three stages in their graduated licensing program.
+You'll also need the following:

 Legal driving age in Nova Scotia